 The Whistlers: Elegant heist movie set in Canary Islands and Bucharest about police inspector entangled with ruthless thieves, sexy woman accomplice, and demanding police supervisor.
 Unexpected plot twists and a mysterious whistling language of the Canary Islands.
 BAMPFA streaming, Amazon, or YouTube.

-Honeyland: Just in case you are in the mood for a Macedonian documentary, this is the one you should see.
-A deeply moving story about the last woman who collects and lives on honey harvested in the wild and her encounters with the changing world.
+Honeyland: Just in case you are in the mood for a good Macedonian documentary, this is the one you should see.
+A deeply moving story about the last woman in Europe who collects and lives on honey harvested in the wild and her encounters with the changing world.
 Kanopy.

 The Jews and Baseball: An American Love Story.
 Terrific flick about the long and storied history of Jewish athletes who have played the great American pastime.
 YouTube.

 My Octopus Teacher: Gorgeously filmed documentary that takes place in Cape Province, South Africa, about a filmmaker who develops an amazing friendship with an octopus.
 Netflix.

 The Painter and the Thief: Surprising Norwegian documentary with intriguing characters about a promising young Czech artist whose two masterpieces are stolen by a thief.
 Their lives become linked in unforeseen ways.
 Roxie Theater San Francisco streaming.
 Amazon.

 Collateral: Four-part detective series set in London and scripted by acclaimed film and theater writer David Hare.
 Features a pregnant detective, an engaging story line, and refugee issues.
 Netflix.

 The Crown: I had zero interest in the UK royal family before I started watching this series, but it has grabbed me.
 Somehow the writers, director, and marvelous cast have found the moments that are most universal in the lives of the royals.
 You will also learn some surprising history.
 Netflix.